Antfield-Creations/fafa-vae/journal/README.md

 - [ ] Tune the model to produce reasonable quality reconstructions to progress to PixelCNN stage
 - [ ] Implement `get_config` method for custom vq_vae and pixelcnn models

+## 2022-07-12
+Writing out the problem in the previous journal entry allowed me to tackle the problem.
+The PixelCNN is perfectly able to train on encodings that have one rank in the tensor extra.
+It's just that the model must be made aware of it to squelch warnings, but otherwise it appears to train fine.
+Except for the part where the model runs out of memory.
+There appears to be some kind of GPU memory spike but I can't see where.
+It looks like a memory leak, but when I inspect the GPU memory usage, it doesn't climb.
+Just suddenly, when training on batch size 12, it drops an OOM and crashes somewhere at the end of epoch 8.
+Nothing special happens at epoch 8, but when run at a batch size of 16, it crashes with an OOM at around epoch 6, I don't quite remember.

+At first I thought it had something to do with the data loader returning TensorFlow tensors instead of Numpy n-dimensional arrays, but this is not the case.
+It crashes regardless.
+I'll try running on smaller batches first and see how far I can push it.

+At a batch size of size 8, the run at least reaches the first checkpointing operation, but I haven't implemented this properly yet.
+Still WIP.

 ## 2022-07-09
 I'm trying to see whether I can refactor the pixelcnn data generator for the PixelCNN to work with my misconfigured-yet- best-performing model 2022-06-13_09h01m09s.
 But it's a bunch of abstract reshape operations that is very hard to follow,